danielleahenry/danielleahenry/README.md

 - 💻 Proficient in Java and Python, with a strong foundation in Object-Oriented Programming and data structures.
 - 👥 Dedicated to leveraging technology to create solutions that enhance lives and promote accessibility for everyone.

-## Projects

-Check out my portfolio to see my projects and learn more about my work: [My Portfolio](https://danielle-henry.glitch.me/)
+You can check out my repositories or [my portfolio](https://danielle-henry.glitch.me/) to see my projects and learn more about my work! ☻

 ## Connect